 The biggest challenge with built-in voice recognition doesn’t recognize or misinterprets commands.
 Deploying hybrid solutions is one of the solutions for Harman.

-  It is essential to get it right because the demand and growth is growing exponentially.
+It is essential to get it right because demand and growth are growing exponentially.
 Some of the solutions to the acoustic issues could be dampening the noise that goes into the microphone, embeds speech technologies, using a mobile device.

 How does Harman make this intuitive?

 This is something Harman is working on and talking to the auto manufacturers.
 Seamless is the key to Harman while the automotive specifications are changing, including a rental car, or a shared car.

 Consumers have already been trained to use a “wake” word, so what if the user’s car has multiple systems, they can access the vehicle might be able to steer the predicate phrase to use the best system.
 That is the technology that Harman is working on in their company.

 Should car manufacturers make the decision?

 In the small voting pool taken on the webinar, it was overwhelming yes to consumers.
 Does this include telling the car to turn down the temperature?
 What about using a virtual assistant for the car manual instead of having it in the glove box?